-- In Office Preparation for re-interview, if granted, or Civil Service Commission Hearing, if granted.
+- Attend an in Office Preparation for the re-interview, if granted, or Civil Service Commission Hearing, if granted.

-- Ask Judge to rule that the disqualification was arbitrary, capricious and/or irrational.
+- Ask the Judge to rule that the disqualification was arbitrary, capricious and/or irrational.

-- Request order finding decision to uphold disqualification was irrational.
+- Request for an order finding the decision to uphold the disqualification irrational.

 How do I find out the status of my appeal?